Fliplet/fliplet-agent/README.md

     // to understand whether a record already exists on the Fliplet Data Source
     primaryColumnName: 'id',

-    // Define which column should be used to compare whether
+    // Define which (optional) column should be used to compare whether
     // the record has been updated on your database since it got inserted
     // to the Fliplet Data Source hence might require updating
     timestampColumnName: 'updatedAt',